Chargeback guide: Dispute and prevent chargebacks

 • General: A "general" chargeback does not fit into the other categories.
 Misunderstandings usually cause these, so your best bet is to try and contact the customer directly to see the problem.

-Shopify Chargeback Protection: Shopify Protect
+Shopify chargeback protection: Shopify Protect

 Shopify chargeback protection is offered by Shopify Protect: Shopify's free, built-in chargeback protection.
 Shopify store owners can simply activate Shopify Protect, and Shopify will automatically cover the costs of the order and the chargeback fee on fraud-based chargebacks.